yeehaa123/presentation-moonconf/slides.md

 <!---

 So with Offcourse, I chose to go a different route.
 Through trial and error, I  designed a custom serverless frontend.
 This design is based around the same principles as a microservices architecture.

-Clojurescript proved to be a fitting choice, because it provided me with the right set of primitives to implement the characteristics of this pattern, which is not the same as mimicking the backend implementation on the frontend.
+Clojurescript proved to be a fitting choice, because it provided me with the right set of primitives, building blocks, to implement the characteristics of this pattern, which is not the same as mimicking the backend implementation on the frontend.

-In our application, we use Stuart Sierra's creatively named 'Component' library to implement the services: common frontend services like a router, a datastore, and a view renderer that all function independently of each other.
+In our application, we use Stuart Sierra's creatively named 'Component' library to implement the components: common frontend services like a router, a datastore, and a view renderer all function independently of each other.

-Core.Async's channels are clojurescript's alternative to a message broker, while the go-block of the same library help us to prevent synchronous coupling between the different components.
+Core.Async's channels are Clojurescript's alternative to a message broker, while the go-blocks of the same library help us to prevent synchronous coupling between the different components.

-Last but not least, the fact that clojurescript's build artifacts are simple javascript files, makes our deployment pipeline extremely simple.
+Last but not least, the fact that Clojurescript's build artifacts are simple Javascript files, makes our deployment pipeline extremely simple.
 We just build, test and sync static websites.

 -->